MARIE-LOUISE JONES

 BIO:

 Marie-Louise Jones is an award-winning artist currently undertaking a MWAM residency with Makerversity based at Somerset House.
 Previous project partners include Barbican Centre (2023), Saatchi Gallery (2021), Tate Modern (2020), with awards including: London Festival of Architecture Fitz&Sits winner (2025), East London Impact Scholars Award (2024), The Davidson Prize shortlist (2023), Ingram Prize (2021), Arts Council England Awards (2022), and a scholarship LabVerde Residency in the Amazon Rainforest (2022).
-She completed her Fine Art Masters at Central St Martins (2021) as a recipient of the prestigious Mona Hatoum Scholarship, and after graduating went on to become Mona Hatoum's assistant, providing her with a unique background in contemporary sculpture and installation.
+She completed her Fine Art Masters at Central St Martins (2021) as recipient of the prestigious Mona Hatoum Scholarship, and after graduating went on to become Mona Hatoum's assistant, providing her with a unique background in contemporary sculpture and installation.
 Academic work includes lectures, talks and seminars with University of the Arts London, University of East London, Winchester School of Art and Kingston University

 STATEMENT: